nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to view a specific tutor/student in the list according to person ID
-2. AddressBook shows the person's details and the classes assigned to the person
+2. EZManage shows the person's details and the classes assigned to the person

     Use case ends.